aneasystone/github-trending/README.md

 ## Java

+* 【2024-12-23】[etianl / Trouser-Streak](https://github.com/etianl/Trouser-Streak) - A compilation of modules optimized for maximum grief.
+Featuring powerful mods & exploits for Chunk Tracing, Base Hunting, and Griefing servers!
+A few modules were not originally written by me, but have been modified.
+Check the Github for credits and updates!
 * 【2024-12-16】[opentripplanner / OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner) - An open source multi-modal trip planner
 * 【2024-12-12】[alibaba / spring-ai-alibaba](https://github.com/alibaba/spring-ai-alibaba) - An Application Framework for Java Developers
 * 【2024-12-11】[Katana-Official / SPatch-Update](https://github.com/Katana-Official/SPatch-Update) - Update for SPatch nightly